 We help MCFD with recruitment and act as liaison between them and their Foster Parents.

 Noelle supports Foster Caregivers who contract with the MCFD office in Vernon and live in the communities of Vernon, Armstrong, Cherryville, Coldstream, Falkland, Lavington and Lumby.

 Cyndee provides support services to Foster Parents who contract with MCFD in the Central Okanagan.
 This includes Foster Parents who live in and around the communities of Kelowna, Lake Country, Peachland, and West Kelowna.

 Cyndee joined OFPA in August 2017.
 She has a a profound passion for children, youth and families and has spent the last 25+ years working within this field in a variety of capacities including fostering.
 Cyndee has a personal interest in childhood abuse and trauma, attachment, mental health, intellectual and learning disabilities.
 Although she has a diploma in Early Childhood Education, and a degree in Child and Youth Care, she believes it’s her life experiences (the good, bad, and ugly) that define her and make her a perfect fit for this position.

 Caregivers who contract with MCFD offices in Penticton, and Osoyoos or Princeton access support services from Marsha.
 This includes foster parents who live in and around the communities of Kaleden, Keremeos, Naramata, Okanagan Falls, Oliver, Osoyoos, Penticton, Princeton, Summerland, and Tulameen.

 Heather provides support services to Foster Caregivers who contract with the MCFD office in Salmon Arm.
-This includes Foster Caregivers who live in and around Sicamous, Salmon Arm, Sorrento, Armstrong and Enderby.
+This includes Foster Parents who live in various areas around the Shuswap.

-Heather and her husband live in the Shuswap area and have two adult children.
-Heather joined OFPA in 2019 and has expansive experience working with children with diverse support needs.
+Heather joined OFPA in 2019 and has experience working with children with diverse support needs.
 Heather's educational background is in early childhood and infant development and she continues her education in behavioural psychology.
-Heather is dedicated to supporting foster families in the Shuswap and has spent the past 12+ years promoting healthy family dynamics to promote inclusivity and strong family foundations, while honouring the diversity of all members of her community.
+Heather is dedicated to supporting foster families in the Shuswap to encourage healthy family dynamics to promote inclusivity and strong family foundations.